The completed story

 “You may not run, skip, climb, jump, or swim.
 Climbing anything without permission from me is forbidden.
 You may climb on steps and to get into chairs.
 Anything else requires my approval.
 If you decide to violate the idea behind the restriction, you will receive additional punishment.”
 At his son’s baffled look, Stoick elaborated.
 “If you go in the water to float instead of swim, it is still forbidden.
 If you hop instead of jumping, it is still forbidden.
 It will be disobedience.”

 “For lying, I expect you to write lines.”
 Hiccup was relieved—”I shall not tell lies” was a familiar friend.
 “You shall write ‘I willfully disobeyed my father and my Chief by telling a falsehood.
 It was dishonest and disrespectful and I must not lie to them again’ fifty times.
 Two sentences and twenty-five words, and I want to see it tonight.”
 Stoick saw a flash of indignation before Hiccup looked away; his sentences and lines were not supposed to change, and he had five times the words to write now.
-Stoick lifted the boy’s chin and stared directly into his eyes until his son slumped and stared down in submission.
+Stoick turned Hiccup’s head, stared directly into his eyes, and his son slumped, staring down in submission.

 “Now for the rest.”
 Stoick turned this over in his mind, and the best solution was an ugly one.
 “Yesterday, you climbed three places you weren’t supposed to in an area you were forbidden to go.
 Those are four large infractions, Hiccup.
 You must receive a spanking for each one.
 If you had done one of those things, you would get one spanking.
 You did four and all at the same time, so you will be punished this way four times; your actions were serious and I cannot do less.
 Now,” he continued, “last night, we never put it behind us.
 We need to do that now.
 Last night is for climbing to a rooftop.
 You are done and we are leaving it behind, like it never happened.
 Do you understand?”